jyc119/Login-System/README.md

 ## How to use Login System

 To use the login system, we simply input the username at the username input box and the password at the password input box.
 Depending on the input, the form will output either 'Valid Login' for correctly input login details or 'Invalid Login' for incorrect login details.

+### Using the form after every submission

-To insert more login details, we have to **refresh** the page every time to remove past login details.
+To insert more login details after a user has inputted some login details, we have to **refresh** the page every time to remove past login details so that we can validate more login details.

 ### Invalid Login
 When the user enters an invalid login, the form will output 'Invalid Login' in red text as shown in the image below.